TsCl/Pyridine: Alcohol to Tosylate (ROTs) + What Happens Next (SN2 vs E2)

 Mechanism — TsCl Activation, Then Pick Your Follow-Up

 The frames below come directly from the OrgoSolver Mechanism Solver using 2-butanol as the substrate.
-Load the solver, choose the alcohol_tscl_suite preset, and toggle the variants shown to explore the same electron-pushing views.
+Open the solver and select the TsCl/pyridine option, then explore the variants shown to see the same electron-pushing views.

 Shared activation — TsCl/pyridine upgrades ROH → ROTs